pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`shape_list_demo_1`

-This program uses Python's Arcade library to draw a grid of squares without buffering, resulting in slow performance due to loading all points and colors each time.
-The grid consists of squares with specified width, height, and spacing.
-The `MyGame` class initializes the window and defines the drawing logic.
-It calculates the time taken to draw the grid and displays it on the screen.
-The main function creates an instance of `MyGame` and starts the Arcade application.
+This code demonstrates the concept of optimizing drawing in the Arcade library by reducing draw time.
+It shows the performance impact of not using buffering when drawing a grid of squares and explains the importance of minimizing the time to load points and colors to the graphics card.
+By timing the drawing process and understanding the inefficiencies when loading points and colors repeatedly, the code prompts the consideration of buffering techniques to improve rendering speed in Arcade applications.

 shape_list_demo_2.py
 --------------------